Skip to Main Content

 A multi-disciplinary database that provides access to millions of articles from thousands of journals, thousands of books, and hundreds of multi-volume reference works.
 Coverage dates: varies.

 American Indian Histories and Cultures

-Primary source documents focusing on "Indian Removal", "Indian Wars", from Records of the Bureau of Indian Affairs and the Major Council Meetings of American Indian Tribes.
+Primary sources about indigenous people in the U.S., focusing on "Indian Removal" and "Indian Wars," from Records of the Bureau of Indian Affairs and the Major Council Meetings of American Indian Tribes.
+Coverage dates: 1809 - 1971

 A Note on Terminology

 Please note that some library materials may contain outdated, inaccurate, offensive, derogatory, and/or harmful terminology.
 This language reflects usage at the time of a document's creation (historical context) as well as controlled vocabularies used to describe particular topics (i.e., the Library of Congress Classification Scheme as it is used to catalogue Indigenous materials).

 Materials on First Nations and Indigenous topics can be challenging to locate because Indigenous Peoples, places, and ways of knowing may be identified by more than one name, variant spellings, as well as colonially imposed names.

 Text sourced from: https://guides.library.ubc.ca/fnia/books